microsoft/FluidFramework/.changeset/moody-files-argue.md

 ```

 `ICreateDetachedContainerProps` are the properties that needs to be supplied to the above API which contains props like
-URL Resolver, IDocumentServiceFactory etc., which were previously used to create the `Loader` object.
+URL Resolver, IDocumentServiceFactory, etc., which were previously used to create the `Loader` object.

 ##### Use `loadExistingContainer` to load an existing container